 Down Payment Assistance

-The Kentucky Housing Corporation provides a Regular Down Payment Assistance Program for first-time homeowners in the form of a loan up to $7,500.
+The Kentucky Housing Corporation provides a Regular Down Payment Assistance Program for first-time homeowners in the form of a loan up to $7,500 in increments of $100.
 Homes selling for less than $346,644 qualify.
 The loan has a 3.75% interest rate and is repayable over 10 years.

 The agency also offers an Affordable Down Payment Assistance Program for borrowers who meet income limits, which vary by county.
 The assistance amount is $7,500 and is repayable over 10 years at 1.00% interest.